 For example, comedian Dana Carvey sued for medical malpractice when the surgical team bypassed the incorrect artery during double-bypass surgery.
-Surgeons in 1995 amputated the wrong leg of a patient.
 A Rhode Island Hospital had three cases in one year of a surgeon performing brain surgery on the wrong side of the brain.

 Causes of Medical Malpractice

 What causes a surgeon or other physician to make errors or mistakes while treating a patient?
 There are many reasons why doctors make mistakes.
 Many of those mistakes are caused by negligence or intentional wrongdoing by the doctor or medical staff.

 Common causes of medical malpractice include: